Wan Chai: British Colony (from 1842)

 With the growth of the British Hong Kong administration, centred in old Victoria (modern Central), Wan Chai attracted those on the fringes of society, such as "coolie" workers, who came to live on Queen's Road East.
 A focal point of development at that time was Spring Gardens, a red-light zone.

 By the 1850s, the area was already becoming a Chinese residential area.
 There were dockyards on Ship Street and McGregor Street for building and repairing ships.
 The edge of Sun Street, Moon Street and Star Street was the original site of the first power station in Hong Kong, operated by the Hongkong Electric Company, which began supplying power in 1890.

 One of the first waterfront hospitals was the Seaman's Hospital, built in 1843, which was funded by the British merchant group Jardine's.
 It was then sold to the British Royal Navy in 1873 and subsequently redeveloped into the Royal Naval Hospital.
 After the Second World War, the hospital was revitalised as the Ruttonjee Hospital and became one of the main public hospitals in Hong Kong.

 The district was home to several well-known schools.
 One of these schools was established by the famous traditional teacher, Mo Dunmei (莫敦梅).
-Started as a shushu (書塾) in 1919, the school was renamed Dunmei School (敦梅學校) in 1934 after him.
+Started as a shushu (書塾) in 1919, the school was renamed Dunmei School in 1934 after him.
 It taught classical Chinese writings and Confucian ethics.

-In 1936, the Chinese Methodist Church (香港基督教循道衛理教會) moved its building from Caine Road, Mid-levels Central, to Hennessy Road (軒尼詩道), Wanchai, a thoroughfare of the district running from west to east.
+In 1936, the Chinese Methodist Church (香港基督教循道衛理教會) moved its building from Caine Road, Mid-levels Central, to Hennessy Road, Wanchai, a thoroughfare of the district running from west to east.
 This church building became the landmark of the district.
 In 1998, this building was demolished and replaced by a 23-storey building.